xyb3rt/sxiv/README.md

     EXIF support: auto-orientate JPEG | libexif  | -DEXIF_SUPPORT | -lexif
     files according to their EXIF tag |          |                |

-For instance, to enable GIF support, the giflib library needs to be installed on your system and you need to execute the following shell commands before running make:
+For instance, to enable GIF and EXIF support, the giflib and libexif libraries need to be installed on your system and you either need to change the first build command to:

+    $ make XFLAGS="-DGIF_SUPPORT -DEXIF_SUPPORT" XLIBS="-lgif -lexif"

+Or you need to run the following commands before building sxiv:

-    $ export XFLAGS=-DGIF_SUPPORT
+    $ export XFLAGS="-DGIF_SUPPORT -DEXIF_SUPPORT"
-    $ export XLIBS=-lgif
+    $ export XLIBS="-lgif -lexif"

 Usage
 =====